Your browser version is no longer supported, so you may experience issues while using this site.

 It’s important we know the age of the youngest driver of the vehicle, so you should list them even if they only drive your car once a year.

-Are trailers and caravans included in my cover?
+Are trailers and caravans included in my CTP or MAI Insurance cover?

-As long as your trailer and/or caravan is in a roadworthy condition, it will be covered by the CTP Insurance of the vehicle towing it.
+As long as your trailer and/or caravan is in a roadworthy condition, it will be covered by the CTP or MAI Insurance policy of the vehicle towing it.

 How can I update my contact information?